 Martha Stewart's Cooking School

 Imagine having lifestyle expert Martha Stewart at your side in the kitchen, teaching you how to hold a chef's knife, select the very best ingredients, truss a chicken, and much more.
-In "Martha's Stewart's Cooking School," you get just that.
-Based on her eponymous best-selling book, Martha as host will give home cooks a culinary master class.
-Each half-hour episode will feature demonstrations of classic dish preparations and expert cooking techniques.
+Based on her eponymous best-selling book, Martha gives home cooks a culinary master class.
+Each episode features demonstrations of classic dish preparations and expert cooking techniques.

 Martha Stewart's Cooking School Previous Broadcasts